 Caffeine content across these teas varies:

-- Green tea has roughly 20–45 mg per cup.
+Green tea has around 20–45 mg in each cup.

 Antioxidant Profiles of Traditional Teas